cromlish4/BearReps/README.md

 Ryan O'Donovan, for creating the original readme which this one is based on.

-The original image sheet that the individual card images were cropped from.
-[Image](Link)
+The original image sheet that the individual card images were cropped from. https://geekandsundry.com/the-card-game-that-puzzled-mathematicians-for-decades/